uonafya/mfl_api/dhis_mfl_integration_docs/dhis_mfl_integration.md

 Referenced by:
     TABLE "facilities_dhisauth" CONSTRAINT "D45ec29ca05d27761a7ce71acd14107e" FOREIGN KEY (apiauthentication_ptr_id) REFERENCES common_apiauthentication(id) DEFERRABLE INITIALLY DEFERRED
 ```
-- This table contains the neccessary credentials and details to make both `Basic` and `OAuth2` authentication using the DHIS2 Web API.
+- This table contains the necessary credentials and details to make both `Basic` and `OAuth2` authentication using the DHIS2 Web API.
 We have both implementations but currently using basic auth.
 The OAuth2 is included.
 But commented out.

 - You can find this in `$PROJECT_DIR(mfl_api)/facilities/facility_models.py`
 ```python